NCEMS/energetic-origins-of-PPI-connectivity/README.md

 #### 11-predict-PTMs

 Runs the model PTMGPT2 to predict post-translational modifications for each protein.
 Current list of predicted PTMs can be found by checking main() in 11-predict-PTMs/python-scripts/run-PTMGPT2-parallel.py

+#### 12-LiP-MS

+Adds information on whether or not a protein was found to be able to refold by LiP-MS from the Fried Lab.
+Data not published, be careful!

+#### 13-entanglement

+Integrates information on protein entanglement status; currently, only indicates if a protein is or is not entangled

+#### 14-chaperones

+Adds information on which chaperones a particular node/protein is known to interact with

+#### 15-oligomers

+Adds information on the oligomer state of nodes; includes whether the protein is a member of a complex with known stoichiometry, unknown stoichiometry, any complex, a homodimer, etc.

+#### 16-domain-annotations

+#### 17-essentiality

+#### 18-Y2H-data

 #### flatten